fabianlischka/paco/README.md

 * install [Chocolatey](https://chocolatey.org/install), a Windows package manager
-* install other required software: run (in a PowerShell, as administrator) `choco install -y anaconda2 git rsync vagrant virtualbox`
+* install other required software: run (in a PowerShell, as administrator) `choco install -y anaconda2 git vagrant virtualbox`
     * obviously, skip software you have installed already or don't need
     * [Anaconda](https://www.continuum.io/anaconda-overview) is a modern
     Python distribution that contains a lot of scientific libraries, such as NumPy, SciPy, Jupyter, etc.
     We choose to download the version with Python 2, as Sciblade is on Python 2.
     * [git](https://git-scm.com/) is a modern, distributed version control system
-    * rsync, required for Vagrant to work
     * [Vagrant](https://www.vagrantup.com/) allows very simple management of virtual machines
     * [VirtualBox]() is the VM "provider" used by Vagrant
       * Note: Vagrant will install VirtualBox by itself, if not installed, but